-- Exams will take place from Thursday through Sunday in 2 (two) consecutive weeks during the month of October.

-- Questions will be sent in 2 (two) rounds: Parts I and II on the first Thursday, and Parts III and IV on the second Thursday.

-- Answers will need to be sent back to the DGS by Sunday night or Monday 7 am at the latest.
+- Exams will take place from in 2 (two) consecutive weeks during the month of October. - Questions will be sent in 2 (two) rounds: Parts I and II on the firstweek, and Parts III and IV on the second week. - Answers will need to be sent back to the DGS by Sunday at midnight at the latest.

 Students taking the exams are expected to continue teaching their classes.
 At the most, they can be substituted for ONE or TWO days.
 Absolutely no more than 2 days of missed class will be allowed.

 The student will still be responsible for grading exams, quizzes and assignments for the week.